Being a work-at-home-mom can sometimes drive you crazy.

 The good news is, tomorrow is always a fresh start.
 If the routines got interrupted, or someone’s sick, you can start over tomorrow.
 Today, just breathe, and focus only on what you need to do right now.

-The benefits?
 Staying flexible reduces your stress.
 And a less stressed mom means less stressed kids, and that makes everyone calmer.
 So what if your plans got derailed?
 It’s ok.
 You can change your plans, and move on.

 Working mothers are the hardest working people.